nschenone/docker-python-flask-template/README.md

 - `src/`: Directory for source code - will be copied into Docker image
     - `src/app.py`: Sample Flask application
     - `src/hello_world.py`: Sample Python script used in Flask app
-- `default.env`: Default environment file for secret management - should be renamed to `.env` and never checked into source controll
+- `default.env`: Default environment file for secret management - should be renamed to `.env` and never checked into source control
 - `docker-compose.yml`: Default Docker Compose file that injects secrets from `.env` file and builds Docker image specified by `Dockerfile`
 - `Dockerfile`: Default Dockerfile that copies source code, installs Python dependencies, and runs Flask server
 - `Makefile`: Helper to easily start, stop, and restart app